rakshitmehra/event-listing/README.md

 12. **🔄 To create a pull request,** go to your forked repository on GitHub and click on `Compare & pull request`.
 Ensure you compare your feature branch to the desired branch of the repo you are supposed to make a PR to.

-13. **🎉 Voila!** You have made a PR to the event-listing project.
+13. **🎉 Yahooo!** You have made a PR to the event-listing project.
 Sit back patiently and relax while the project maintainers review your PR.

 ---